The page covers:

 Dan Brown set an episode of his novel Angels and Demons in this chapel; read some remarks on its accuracy.

 The decoration of the chapel was strictly linked to the theme of the Resurrection.
 It had an octagonal shape and the dome too was partitioned into eight sectors because according to St. Augustine the Resurrection was symbolized by the number eight.
 The four Prophets portrayed in the statues either foretold the Resurrection of Jesus or performed resurrections themselves.
-Daniel and Jonah were painted by Michelangelo in the ceiling of Cappella Sistina.
+Daniel and Jonah were often portrayed in early Christian sarcophagi.

 (left) Cappella Chigi: lamp designed by Bernini; (right) Cappella Millini: monument to Cardinal Savo Millini (d.
 1699) by Pierre-╔tienne Monnot

-Works of art in S. Maria del Popolo by pupils of Bernini can be seen in pages covering Baroque Angels, Organs and Martyrdoms of Saints (St. Peter by Caravaggio).
+Works of art in S. Maria del Popolo by pupils of Bernini can be seen in pages covering Baroque Angels and Organs.

 A separate page is dedicated to the monument to Maria